folio-org/stripes-core/src/components/IfAnyPermission/readme.md

-# IfPermission
+# IfAnyPermission

-A wrapper component that facilitates conditional rendering based on whether the currently authentiated user has _all_ the permissions named in the given comma-delimited string.
+A wrapper component that facilitates conditional rendering based on whether the currently authentiated user has _any_ of the permissions named in the given comma-delimited string.

 Supports children in the form of React nodes or as a render-prop function.